 They seek help: In online courses, you need to be even more proactive when you need help or have questions.
 Even though your classes are online, your instructor is still available.
 They can recommend tutors or other academic support, if you need anything!

-Even though your classes have moved online, it is just as important to maximize tutoring and other academic support.
+Even in an online environment, it is just as important to maximize tutoring and other academic support.
 Tutoring gives you the individualized attention that you may not get in your online classes.
 Especially now, tutoring can help you stay on track in your courses.
 Remember that KGSP has funds set aside to help you pay for any tutoring fees.
 Here are a few websites that will help you connect with a qualified tutor!